beatricemacchia/beatricemacchia/README.md

 ## Projects

-- [Question Answering with BERTserini]: An end-to-end open-domain Question Answering system.
+- [Question Answering with BERTserini]: A reproduction of an end-to-end open-domain Question Answering system.
 It integrates a BERT reader with the open-source Anserini information retrieval toolkit.

 [Question Answering with BERTserini]: https://github.com/beatricemacchia/QuestionAnswering